 "I'm Writing A Shopping List"

 really loves it if we go to the store with his own cute shopping cart that's just his size.
 So he'll definitely give me a minute or two to write a shopping list if he thinks it will mean he gets to push the cart.

-There are so many benefits to working from home.
+I am an impulse shopper and I buy what I fancy when I see it.
+But shh, because my kid definitely doesn't need to know that.
+"I'm Working" There are so many benefits to working from home.
 I don't have to deal with a commute, I rarely have to dress up for work, and I get to see a lot more of my family.
 If I had to clock eight hours at the office I probably wouldn't be able to do everything I do in a given day.
 However, it's not all perfect and I do sometimes feel that my child hears "I'm working" in a snapped tone more times than necessary.
 Because he is used to me rushing off to work mid-Lego build, this tactic does give me a few extra minutes to myself.